VADL-24-45/Apogee-Control/howTo.md

   **Push Changes:**

-  - After committing, the sync icon will show pending changes.
-Click it to push.
+  - After committing, a sync or *Publish Branch* icon will show pending changes.
+Click it to push to the remote repo.

   - ⚠️ Note: Behind the scenes, VS Code is just running the same git commands.
 Knowing both methods (UI and terminal) is helpful, especially if you switch between different tools or need finer control.